(1) An authorisation order may be revoked by an order made by the [FCA] at the request of the manager or trustee of the scheme concerned.

 (3) The [FCA] may refuse a request to make an order under this section if it considers that—

-(a) the public interest requires that any matter concerning the scheme should be investigated before a decision is taken as to whether the authorisation order should be revoked; or
+(a) the public interest requires that any matter concerning the scheme should be investigated before a decision is taken as to whether the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.